 - monitor its compliance with all relevant legislation; - continually assess and improve the impact of its operations on the environment; - encourage employees to actively participate in the management of environmental and WH&S issues; - use energy and other resources efficiently; and - encourage the adoption of similar standards by the Group's principal suppliers and contractors.

-Information on compliance with significant environmental regulations is set out in the Directors' Report.
+Information on compliance with significant environmental regulations is set out in the Directors' Report section of the 2022 Annual Report.

 Economic Risk Factors